META HUMANS - 5 paths for flourishing

 1 - Meeting physiological needs: from health care to salutogenesis

-Our first needs are those of survival: air, food, sleep, and good health...
-These needs are the most fundamental.
+Our first needs are those of survival: air, food, sleep, and good health.
 What good is all the wealth in the world if we are not alive to enjoy it?
-It is no coincidence that dying billionaires would give their entire fortune to live a few more years.
+It is no coincidence that dying billionaires would give their entire fortunes to live a few more years.
 This need reveals a fundamental human desire: to live longer.
 And the promises of the future are significant in this respect.
 Are the incredible advances in genomics and biotechnology poised to radically increase human physical, cognitive, and lifespan potential in the coming decades?
 Could the 80s become the new 40s?
-With genomics and precision medicine, the old dream of creating treatments tailored to each patient is gaining ground.
-With a potentially incredible impact on the very concept of health: moving from purely curative medicine to salutogenesis (1).
+With genomics and precision medicine, the old dream of creating treatments tailored to each patient is gaining ground, with potentially incredible impacts on the very concept of health: moving from purely curative medicine to salutogenesis.
 A revolutionary perspective that may not be as far off as we think.
 Is the first human who will live for centuries already among us?

-2 - Meeting safety needs: from physical to phygital business
+2 - Meeting safety needs: from human labor to autonomous business

 The second human need is safety.
 Once an individual’s physiological needs are satisfied, the need for security becomes salient.
 People want to experience order, predictability, and control in their lives.
-This includes physical safety, such as protection from accidents and aggression.
-But in our modern, orderly world - no matter the bumps and wars along the way during cyclical crises - security becomes less about physical protection and more about wealth.
-So what could be the future of business?
+This includes physical safety.
+But in our modern world, security has become less about physical protection and more about wealth.
+So, what could be the future of wealth and, therefore, of business?
 Mechanics have freed humans from the most tedious physical tasks in the developed world.
-In the next step, could artificial intelligence (AI) relieve us of routine cognitive activities?
-According to many predictions, more than 60% of jobs could be transformed by AI-based automation in the next decade.
-This will open up incredible opportunities to reinvent all industries and business models in a "phygital" way, combining physical and digital activities.
-It could also accelerate the emergence of next-generation enterprises and business ecosystems, leveraging DAOs (decentralized autonomous organizations) (2) and AI technologies.
-Working for us, autonomously.
-As some futurists ironically prophesy, the factory of the future may have only two employees.
-A guard.
-And a dog, making sure the guard doesn't touch anything....
-Are tomorrow's sentient, autonomous businesses already about to emerge around us?
+Could artificial intelligence (AI) unburden us from routine cognitive activities?
+According to many predictions, more than 70% of jobs could be transformed by AI-based automation in the next decade.
+It could even revolutionize the concept of work, with the emergence of autonomous businesses—combining, for example, distributed AI agents and decentralized autonomous organizations (DAOs) working on our behalf.
+As some futurists ironically prophesy, the factory of the future may have only two employees: a guard and a dog, making sure the guard doesn't touch anything...
+This could open up a huge dilemma in the distribution of wealth and have dramatic social implications, as our article on the “Great Reset” and the 4th Industrial Revolution points out.

 3 - Meeting love and belongingness needs: from social groups to collective intelligence

 The third level in Maslow’s hierarchy of human needs is love and belongingness.
-We are social animals. we not only need to be healthy and have resources to thrive.
-We also need connections with others.
+We are social animals.
+We not only need to be healthy and have resources to thrive, but we also need connections with others.
 This was dramatically demonstrated by unfortunate experiences in the past that showed that babies properly fed but deprived of all human care and affection tended to wither away.
-It is already possible to connect and communicate instantly with anyone in the world, at any time, all the time.
-And now we're adding the promise of augmenting that with fully immersive virtual interactions, thanks to new technologies like augmented and virtual reality, the metaverse, and brain-computer interfaces (BCI).
-These technologies threaten to change our perception of the world and of reality.
-But also extend the breath of human collaboration and create new promises of massive collective intelligence.
+With digital technologies, we can now connect and communicate virtually with nearly anyone in the world, anytime.
+Augmented and virtual reality, the metaverse, and brain-computer interfaces (BCIs) promise to dramatically extend these capabilities with fully immersive virtual interactions.
+This may not only make Aldous Huxley's old dream of “opening the doors of perception” within digital reach for anyone (and also threaten our sense of reality), but it may also dramatically extend the possibilities of human communication and collaboration.
 Around us, we are already seeing how smartphones have changed the world in less than two decades.
 Who knows what will be possible by 2040 with the Metaverse and later with BCIs?
-Is Aldous Huxley's old dream of opening the doors of perception within reach?
+May we witness a radical extension of collective intelligence in the future?

 4 - Meeting self-realization needs: from humans to meta humans

 The fourth need in Maslow's hierarchy is self-esteem.
-One can be healthy, live in a stable and safe world and be prosperous, receive love and respect, but not feel fulfilled.
+One can be healthy, live in a stable and safe world, be prosperous, receive love and respect, and still not feel fulfilled.
 Here again, progress opens up dizzying perspectives.
-May life accomplishment become an achievable goal for the majority of people?
-The massive scientific advances in positive psychology and personal development techniques promise to offer yet unseen mainstream paths to personal flourishing.
-Never, with technology, have humans been gifted with so many possibilities to create.
-To build.
-To invent new universes.
-To dramatically explore all possibilities.
-If we follow the 10.000 years progress curb from hunter-gatherers up to today’s megalopolises commuters, who knows what we may be capable of?
-May finally life accomplishment be at reach, at last, for everyone?
+Massive scientific advances in positive psychology and personal development techniques promise to offer yet unseen mainstream paths to personal flourishing.
+Never before, with technology, have humans been gifted with so many possibilities to create, build, invent new universes, and explore all possibilities.
+If we follow the 10,000-year progress curve from hunter-gatherers to today’s megapolis commuters, who knows what we may be capable of?
+May life accomplishment finally become an achievable goal for the masses?

 5 - Meeting self-actualization needs: from creatures to semi-gods

-The final level in Maslow’s hierarchy of needs is self-actualization.
-The desire to fully fulfill one’s personal growth and peak experience objectives.
-To accomplish one’s destiny and what we believe our coming on earth was destined to.
-A huge desire indeed.
-But expressing the highest goal a man or a woman can dream of.
+The final level in Maslow’s hierarchy of needs is self-actualization—the desire to fully fulfill one’s personal growth and peak experience objectives, to accomplish one’s destiny, and to realize what we believe our coming on earth was destined for.
+A huge desire indeed, but it expresses the highest goal a man or a woman can dream of.
 Here also, perspectives are staggering.
 Are we at an inflection point in human growth that could exceed anything previous generations have even dreamed of?
-Even if millions of years of evolution cannot be wiped out, humans have never been so close to getting new ways to control themselves, their own evolution, and their destiny.
-With the ultimate capability to reinvent and transcend themselves.
-Throughout history, humanity has strived to reach and conquer the next frontiers.
-Looking for meaning.
-Searching for God.
-May have the times arrived when we will try to become some kind of titans or semi-gods?
-Manipulating our own DNA with genomic?
+Even if millions of years of evolution cannot be wiped out, humans have never been so close to finding new ways to control themselves, their own evolution, and their destiny, with the ultimate capability to reinvent and transcend themselves.
+Throughout history, humanity has strived to reach and conquer the next frontiers, looking for meaning, searching for God.
+Have the times arrived when we will try to become some kind of titans or semi-gods?
+Manipulating our own DNA with genomics?
 Creating synthetic life with AI?
-In an Icarian search for the light that may end up in golems, miracles, demons, or angels?
-Is the next step of our evolutions emerging right now under our eyes?
+In an Icarian search for the light that may end up in golems, demons, or angels?

 So, what will be the next stages of progress?
-With the scarcity of resources, and potential dangers of technologies, never in history have there been so many perils that could bring us back to the Bronze Age or even wipe us out.
-Never also has technology brought so many opportunities to help us flourish.
+With the scarcity of resources and the potential dangers of disruptive innovations, never in history have there been so many perils that could bring us back to the Bronze Age or even wipe us out.
+Yet, never before has technology offered so many opportunities to help us flourish.
 Promising to reinvent health, business, and human relations.
-Offering us new paths for self-achievement and self-actualization.
-At the individual, as well as at the collective level.
+Offering new paths for self-accomplishment and self-actualization, both at the individual and collective levels.

-Will it end up in decay or progress?
+Will it end in decay or progress?
 As often in history, both are possible.
 Simultaneously.
-We are in front of a major turning.
-One that could lead us back to centuries ago or help us progress centuries ahead.
-And maybe even both, in different places and for different people.
-As, at whatever major turning, there will be winners and victims.
+We are at a major turning point.
+One that could lead us back centuries or propel us forward centuries ahead.
+And perhaps even both, in different places and for different people.
+As with any major turning point, there will be winners and victims.
 Creating dramatic individual and collective dilemmas.

-Can the human mind, built from millions of years of genetic evolution, adapt in a few decades to a completely transformed physical and cultural environment?
+Can the human mind, shaped by millions of years of genetic evolution, adapt in a few decades to a completely transformed physical and cultural environment?

-Isn’t there a major risk of dissonance and mismatch leading to dramatic society collapses?
+Isn’t there a major risk of dissonance and mismatch leading to dramatic societal collapses?

 Will we be the heroes or the victims of our own inventions?